 At this point, you may be wondering, "so what is hojicha?".
 It's a type of Japanese tea but what makes it extra special is that it's roasted.
 Because the tea is roasted, all the bitterness is removed and what's left is a naturally sweet, slightly smoky tea.
 It's quite delightful if I do say so myself.

 To make the hojicha roll cake, we're going to first make the hojicha infused cream.
 Simmer the hojicha tea in heavy cream over low heat for 5 minutes.
 It's important that you do not boil the cream or it can curdle.
 Turn off the flames and let the tea steep in the warm cream for 1 hour.
 Strain the mixture and chill it overnight.

 Meanwhile, melt white chocolate chips in a bit of heavy cream in the microwave until the white chocolate chips melt, stirring every 15 seconds.
 Let this mixture cool completely as well.
-We’re using white chocolate chips as the sweetener for the cream filling instead of powdered sugar.
-It adds the perfect balance of sweetness without imparting too much white chocolate flavors.
+We're using white chocolate chips as the sweetener for the cream filling instead of powdered sugar.
+It adds the perfect balance of sweetness without imparting too many white chocolate flavors.

 You can choose to make both of the cream mixtures the day you bake the cake, just make sure the cream is cold before whipping it.

 The next day, make the hojicha roll cake.
 I was unable to find ground hojicha so I purchased hojicha tea leaves and ground them with a mortar and pestle until fine.
 If you can find the ground version, you can use that instead, using the same amount as listed in the recipe.